ryanwentzel/ryanlwentzel.com/collections/_fieldnotes/2025-08-04-a-hike-through-san-pasqual-valley.md

     <figcaption>A sea of eucalyptus</figcaption>
 </figure>

 On the way back, I paused atop a bridge that spans Santa Maria Creek.
-A grove of young eucalyptus trees butts up against the bridge.
-My feet were level with the tops of the trees, making me feel as though I was floating on a sea of leaves.
+A grove of young eucalyptus trees grows next to the bridge.
+My feet were level with the trees' leafy tops, making me feel as though I was floating on a sea of leaves.

 <figure>
     <img src="https://cdn.ryanlwentzel.com/assets/img/content/20250804-spv-2-v2.webp" alt="The Coast to Crest Trail paralleling a section of Bandy Canyon Road">
 </figure>

-Two hours after having set out on the trail earlier in the morning, I found myself back where I started.
-I had covered just over six miles with my feet, but my soul had traveled many more.
+Two hours after having set out on the trail earlier that morning, I found myself back where I started.
+I had covered just over six miles on foot, but my soul had traveled much farther.